mekquiem/tjin-x-cahyadi/README.md

 **Setup**

+1. Give the program assistive access.
+System Preferences > Security and Privacy > Accessibility.
+Tick the box for tjin-x-cahyadi.
-1. Growtopia view must be fully zoomed in
+2. Open Growtopia and login.
+Go to the world you will farm in.
+Growtopia view must be fully zoomed in.
-2. Inventory must be expanded so the adjuster is directly below your character's feet.
+3. Inventory must be expanded so the adjuster is directly below your character's feet.
-3. Item to be farmed must be in the second inventory slot.
+4. Item to be farmed must be in the second inventory slot.
-4. Must have pickaxe equipped.
+5. Must have pickaxe equipped.
-5. Select item to be farmed before running the program.
+6. Select item to be farmed before running the program.
-6. Do not interfere with the program once it has started running except to disable it.
+7. Do not interfere with the program once it has started running except to disable it.
 The program will auto-farm 1000 items before it must be restarted.
-7. Try to position yourself facing left and slightly off-centre of a block, but this is not mandatory.
+8. Try to position yourself facing left and slightly off-centre of a block, but this is not mandatory.
 May possibly cause some issues at higher levels of the loop if this is not done, though unlikely.